Author of Overtreated

 Dr. Jerome Groopman

 Shannon Brownlee appears as an expert in the critically acclaimed 2012 documentary, Escape Fire: The Fight to Rescue American Health Care.
 She is the recipient of The National Association of Science Writers' Science-in-Society Award, and the Association of Health Care Journalists' Award for Excellence.
 As a Schwartz Senior Fellow at the New America Foundation, a non-partisan think tank, she gives talks to the general public and government agencies on health care policy and the pharmaceutical industry.
-Brownlee serves as the acting director of the New America Foundation Health Policy Program in Washington, DC.
+She is also Senior Vice President at The Lown Institute.
+She previously served as the acting director of the New America Foundation Health Policy Program in Washington, DC.

 Brownlee has appeard in a BMJ film about the harms of overtreatment, and a 55-minute PBS doc, entitled Money & Medicine.